Wide view of Langston Park homes from a park area with walking paths.

 Langston Park: Building a connected community in Sylvan Hills

-The 40th Jimmy & Rosalynn Carter Work Project is building something special in Atlanta’s Sylvan Hills neighborhood.
-Learn what’s different about Langston Park and watch it transform over the five days of the Carter Work Project.
+The 40th Jimmy & Rosalynn Carter Work Project built something special in Atlanta’s Sylvan Hills neighborhood.
+Learn what’s different about Langston Park and see how it transformed over the five days of the Carter Work Project.

 About the neighborhood